Systems Architecture for Quantum Random Access Memory: Noise-Robust Implementations

-for X errors.
-Finally, we note that our biased-noise analysis still holds when the error model is gate-based, as opposed to qubit based, up to a constant factor.
-In the gate-based error model, errors are randomly applied using Monte Carlo sampling.
+for Z errors and X errors, respectively.
+Additionally, our biased-noise analysis can be easily extended to a gate-based error channel with errors randomly applied using Monte Carlo sampling to quantum gates, up to a constant factor difference.
 By the observation that each branch of the QRAM intersects with at most $O(m)$ gates, the lower bound of the fidelity has the same asymptotic scaling as under the qubit-based noise model.